Early Printed Books

 In the course of time many catalogues have been realized.
 They have been brought together in a separate collection guide: Catalogues of the Holdings of Leiden University Libraries.
 Here about four hundred printed publications are offered, divided in chapters (A-S), and with links to the copies on paper or digitized versions.

 Originally the printed works were described together with the manuscripts in a number of general catalogues (A 1-9), representing the entire collection of the Library.
 These catalogues are a first aid to examine when a certain book was obtained by the Library.

 Library Archives and Reference Library

-The Special Collections Reference Library: Text at entrance 4 of the second floor (go right) contains journals, reference works, bibliographies, surveys and library catalogues pertaining to western and oriental manuscripts and rare books.
+The Special Collections Reference Library at entrance 4 of the second floor (go right) contains journals, reference works, bibliographies, surveys and library catalogues pertaining to western and oriental manuscripts and rare books.
 The volumes are shelved according to the Library of Congress Classification.
 The LCC-shelfmarks in the catalogues and on the spine labels differ frome those of the Study Area (first floor) in that they begin with: “II-4”.
 Important subjects: